About This Page

 BY USING THIS SITE, YOU AGREE TO ALL ABOVE TERMS.
 THE SITE OWNER IS NOT RESPONSIBLE FOR ANY DAMAGES DONE TO YOUR PROPERTY OR ANY FAILURE OF THIS SITE TO WORK AS ADVERTISED.
 IF YOU DO NOT WISH TO AGREE TO THE ABOVE TERMS, DISCONTINUE USE OF THIS SITE AND DESTROY ALL COPIES OF THE CONTENTS LOCATED ON YOUR COMPUTER (in the ' disk cache').

-PSA, the smile, and the PSA color scheme are registered trademarks of US Airways.
-While the webmaster is an employee of US Airways, this site is not an official production of US Airways and the views represented within are not the official views of US Airways group and any of it's subsidiaries.
+PSA, the smile, and the PSA color scheme are registered trademarks of American Airlines.
+This site is not an official production of American Airlines Group and the views represented within are not the official views of American Airlines Group and any of it's subsidiaries.

 The PSA History Page believes in respecting and protecting your privacy.
 No personal information is gathered by the PSA History Page.
 The only personal information that the PSA History Page collects is what you choose to provide.
 Any personal information you choose to provide is used by the PSA History Page strictly in the interest of improving this site, or to support reunion-related purposes in the event of a voluntary e-mail address update.

 At certain places, information such as IP addresses may be collected by the ISP that hosts the PSA History Page.
 This information is used only for server purposes and is not accessible by the PSA History Page.
 The Guestbook system will save IP addresses as a security measure.
 These addresses are not readily visible to anyone, and can only be accessed by the Webmaster.
 These IP addresses cannot be used to identify you or your web site viewing habits.